 The options for an outdoor adventure are seemingly limitless.
 There are various states, regions, countries and types of terrain to choose from.
-There’s camping in the mountains, hiking excursions, climbing vacations, sailing holidays and so many more.
+There’s camping in the mountains, exploring by horseback, hiking excursions, climbing vacations, sailing holidays and so many more.
 You can pick waterfall destinations in the U.S., hiking in Switzerland, or camping in Europe.
 Each decision will create a different kind of adventure, so choose wisely.
 Here are some things to consider when choosing the right destination:

 - Time of year